apprenticeharper/DeDRM_tools/contrib/ReadMe_First.txt

 For instructions, see the obok_plugin_ReadMe.txt file in the Obok_calibre_plugin folder.

-DeDRM application for Mac OS X users: (Mac OS X 10.4 and above)
+DeDRM application for Mac OS X users: (Mac OS X 10.6 and above)
 ---------------------------------------------------------------
 This application is a stand-alone DRM removal application for Mac OS X users.
 It is only needed for people who cannot or will not use the calibre plugin.
 KFX support has not been tested yet.

 For instructions, see the "DeDRM ReadMe.rtf" file in the DeDRM_Macintosh_Application folder.

-N.B.
-Mac OS X 10.4 users need to take extra steps before using the application, see the ReadMe.

 DeDRM application for Windows users: (Windows XP through Windows 10)